scailable/sclbl-tutorials/sclbl-onnx-from-scratch-I/README.md

 Pretty cool.

-To finish off, just a small speed comparison: executing the pipeline we just build using the `onnxruntime` 1000 times on my local machine take XX seconds, whereas doing the same in WebAssembly using the WebAssembly micro container offered by Scailable we can do the same in XX seconds.
+To finish off, just a small size and speed comparison.

+* The full ONNX pipeline we created above consumes a little under 1Kb in memory.
+However, to run, the `onnxruntime` itself requires a bit over 200**M**b.
+Using this memory footprint, I can, on my local machine, execute our pipeline 1000 times in 1.9 seconds (when restarting the session anew each time).
+* Using conversion to WebAssebmly (as done out-of-the-box by [Scailable]()) the memory footprint is about 70Kb for the `.wasm` binary (which is larger than the `onnx` specificaiton as it **includes** the neccesary operators) but only 60Kb for the runtime.
+Thus, in total less than < 0.01 Mb.
+Using this memory footprint I can, on the same local machine, generate 1000 inferences in .7 seconds (similarly reloading anew each time; with reloading the difference between the ONNX and WebAssembly runtimes is neglectible).

+So yeah, combining ONNX with WebAssembly provides expressiveness (ONNX) and efficiency (WASM), across all targets.

 I hope you enjoyed this tutorial; feel free to reach out with any ONNX / WebAssembly deployment related questions!